Yakushiji Temple 薬師寺

 Yakushiji Temple was originally built near Kashihara in 680, by Emperor Tenmu.
-When the capital was moved to Heijokyo, Yakushiji was also moved to its current location in Nishinokyo.
+When the capital was moved to Nara and Heijo Palace constructed, Yakushiji was moved to its current location in Nishinokyo.

 The temple is only a short walk from Kintetsu Nishinokyo Station.

-When the emperor's wife fell sick, the emperor built Yakushiji to ensure that prayers were made for her speedy recovery.
-Yaku means medicine in Japanese, and, as a result, the temple is associated with medicine and healing.
+When Emperor Tenmu's wife fell sick, he built Yakushiji in prayer for her speedy recovery.
+Yaku means medicine in Japanese, and the temple is strongly associated with medicine and healing.

-Inside the temple is a medicine Buddha called Yakushi-sanzon, dating back to 680.
-The medicine Buddha is one of the first icons to come from China and known for curing life-threatening illnesses.
+Inside the temple is a statue of the Medicine Buddha, or Yakushi Nyorai, dating back to 680.
+The Medicine Buddha is one of the first Buddhist icons to come from China.

 The pagoda at Yakushiji is a veritable optical illusion.
-While the main pagoda is really a 3-storied pagoda, the small roof-like eaves on each story give the illusion that the pagoda has twice as many stories as it does.
+While the main pagoda is really a 3-storied pagoda, the small roof-like eaves on each story give the illusion that the pagoda has twice as many stories.